Matthew-Nelson/hlth-320-lab/content/blog/week-4/index.md

 ---
 title: Week 4
 date: "2020-01-21T01:00:00.000Z"
-description: "Week 4- We learn more CSS and keep working on our HTML sites"
+description: "Week 4 - We learn more HTML/CSS and keep working on our HTML sites"
+classification: "week"
 ---

 ## Homework to be completed before lab this week